scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 # Getting Started with ScalarDB Analytics with PostgreSQL

 This document explains how to get started with ScalarDB Analytics with PostgreSQL.
-Here, we assume that you have already installed ScalarDB Analytics with PostgreSQL, and all required services are running.
-If you don't have such an environment, please follow [the installation document](./installation.md).
-As ScalarDB Analytics with PostgreSQL executes queries via PostgreSQL, we also assume you already have a `psql` or other PostgreSQL client to send queries to PostgreSQL.
+We assume that you have already installed ScalarDB Analytics with PostgreSQL and that all required services are running.
+If you don't have such an environment, please follow the instructions in [How to install ScalarDB Analytics with PostgreSQL in your local environment by using Docker](./installation.md).
+Because ScalarDB Analytics with PostgreSQL executes queries via PostgreSQL, we also assume that you already have a `psql` client or another PostgreSQL client to send queries to PostgreSQL.

 ## What is ScalarDB Analytics with PostgreSQL?